formbricks/store/apps/docs/docs/index.md

 ### Centralize Feedback Data

-Collect experience data from multiple sources into one unified data store:
+Collect experience data from multiple sources into one unified data hub:
 - Survey responses from your app or website
-- App Store and Google Play reviews
+- App Hub and Google Play reviews
 - Trustpilot and other review platforms
 - Support ticket feedback (Intercom, Zendesk)
 - Social media sentiment

 ### Power Analytics Dashboards

-Store's schema is optimized for direct SQL queries and BI tool integration:
+Hub's schema is optimized for direct SQL queries and BI tool integration:
 - Connect Apache Superset for real-time dashboards
 - Build Power BI or Tableau reports without complex ETL
 - Export to Snowflake or Redshift for data warehousing